The 12 Hallmarks of Aging in Dogs, Explained

 Where Supplements Fit: Supporting the Whole Dog Beyond the Bowl

-Even with an excellent diet, owners still look for ways to support long-term resilience—especially as dogs age.
-Food can meet baseline requirements, but it doesn’t always address the broader, system-level wear that accumulates across a life: stress, recovery, and the subtle slowing that shows up before a diagnosis.
-That’s where a thoughtfully designed supplement can make sense as a companion to good feeding, not a substitute for it.
-Hollywood Elixir™ is positioned for whole-system support—useful whether your dog eats kibble, fresh, or a mix—so you can keep the foundation strong while also supporting the bigger picture.
+Even on an excellent diet, owners look for ways to support long-term resilience, especially as dogs age.
+Food meets baseline requirements, but it does not always address the system-level wear that builds across a life: oxidative load, slower recovery, and the quiet slowing that shows up before a diagnosis.

 “A strong diet is the foundation; resilience is what you build on top.”